5 Myths about ROT – Redundant, Obsolete, and Trivial Files

 Reality: ROT hurts you every day.
 ROT makes it hard to find the really important documents in your organization.
-ROT makes it easy to misplace sensitive data, that you don’t want found.
-ROT places unnecessary risks in your organization that will result in loss of productivity, reputation and increased exposure to litigation.
+ROT makes it easy to misplace sensitive data that you don’t want to be found.
+ROT places unnecessary risks in your organization that will result in loss of productivity, reputation, and increased exposure to litigation.
 It gums up search engines and their indexes.
-When people leave the organization their ROT is left behind and gets in the way of others.
+When people leave the organization, their ROT is left behind and gets in the way of others.
 ROT huts you in just so many ways.

 Myth #4: I have specialized hardware that deals with ROT.
 My Storage Area Network (SAN) detects duplicates.
 Isn’t that enough?

 Reality: While it is true that specialized hardware can effectively manage some of the storage problems related to ROT, then only handle part of the problem, binary duplicates on the same server.
 It doesn’t handle near-duplicates, out of policy data, sensitive data, and trivial items.
 What’s more, it doesn’t reduce file count, so search the ROT is still seen by the users and indexed by search engines.
 There are a lot of great reasons to have high-end storage hardware, but eliminating ROT isn’t one of them.

 Myth #5: ROT is hard to eliminate.
 Even if ROT is costing my organization, it is too hard to find and eliminate.

 Reality: In the past, we have left it up to our end users to deal with ROT.
 They caused the problem in the first place, so they cannot be part of the solution.
 In the 90s we tried technology like enterprise search.
 Search is good at finding bits of ROT, but it isn’t fit for ROT hunting.

 What is needed is involving People with a Process and specialized Technology to attack the ROT problem.